oparinu/oparinu.github.io/README.md

 has context menu

 **Project Description:**
-This project analysed a dataset of professional football players using SQL queries to gain insights into various player attributes.
+This project analyzed a dataset of professional football players using SQL queries to gain insights into various player attributes.
 The goal was to explore and filter data based on criteria such as position, height, weight, age, college, and team affiliation.
 Specific queries were used to identify players by team, filter by physical characteristics, and calculate statistics like average height by position.

 This analysis aimed to improve data-driven decision-making for team management, scouting, and performance assessment.
 By leveraging SQL, the project enabled efficient data extraction and provided actionable insights for understanding player profiles and trends.

 **Technology used:** SQL server